Generated at: 2026-05-16 10:42:47

 This allows for the identification of "latest opportunities," "high-probability opportunities," "neglected opportunities," and "reasons for lost deals," enabling:

-This allows for efficient instructions to be given to sales representatives.
+This allows for more efficient direction to sales representatives.

 The key to utilizing opportunity management functions is to clarify and standardize the sales process.
 If you proceed with implementation while the sales process remains ambiguous, the SFA may not lead to improved efficiency.

-By visualizing the sales process and analyzing the progress of opportunities, you can identify where the bottlenecks in your sales flow are and implement improvements.
+By visualizing the sales process and analyzing the progress of opportunities, you can identify bottlenecks in the sales workflow and implement improvements.

 This function tracks and manages the status of sales negotiations.

-Negotiation management records information about the counterparty, the sales representative, the content of the discussion, materials used, and the results of the meeting to:
+Negotiation management records information such as the counterparty, the sales representative, the content of the discussion, materials used, and the outcome, allowing you to:

-By utilizing the negotiation management function, you can analyze factors such as "which sales representative is successful in converting negotiations into opportunities" or "what conditions lead to higher conversion rates," and share these insights across the entire sales department.
+By utilizing this function, you can analyze "which sales representative successfully converts negotiations into opportunities" or "under what conditions negotiations are likely to become opportunities," and share these insights across the entire sales department.

-Similar to opportunity management, using an SFA allows you to extract data from various perspectives—such as customer, sales representative, materials used, and the day or time of the meeting—making analysis easier.
+Similar to opportunity management, using an SFA allows you to extract data from various perspectives—such as customer, sales representative, materials, and the day or time of the negotiation—making analysis easier.

-Standardizing negotiations that were previously left to top-performing sales staff and sharing that information can help elevate the performance of the entire team, improve business results, and reduce the risks associated with knowledge being siloed within individuals.
+Standardizing negotiations that were previously left to top-performing sales staff and sharing that information helps elevate the entire team's performance, leads to increased revenue, and reduces the risks associated with reliance on specific individuals.

 Also, as with opportunity management, clarifying and standardizing the sales process is indispensable.

-This function manages the budgets and actual performance of the sales department.
+This function manages the budget and performance of the sales department.

 It allows you to track and analyze figures such as:

-These are tracked by sales process or representative and used for overall departmental improvement and management decision-making.
+These are tracked by sales process or representative, and used for overall department improvement and management decision-making.

-Companies that previously relied on "intuition" or "experience" for forecasting, budgeting, and goal setting can use an SFA to calculate appropriate budgets and numerical targets based on accumulated data.
+For companies that previously relied on "intuition" or "experience" for forecasting, budgeting, and goal setting, implementing an SFA allows them to calculate appropriate budgets and numerical targets based on accumulated data.

-Furthermore, because achievement rates against these targets can be aggregated quickly, the PDCA cycle for sales activities can be executed with greater speed.
+Furthermore, because achievement rates can be calculated quickly, the PDCA cycle for sales activities can be executed with greater speed.

-SFA tools are also equipped with robust reporting features that can output data in easy-to-understand graphs and charts, making this an essential function for streamlining management tasks.
+SFA tools also come equipped with robust reporting functions that can output data in easy-to-understand graphs and charts, making this an essential feature for streamlining management tasks.

-While you can create reports filtered by various conditions, such as daily, weekly, or monthly periods, it is important to decide which reports to use with a clear purpose—such as improving sales efficiency or addressing specific operational issues—rather than simply outputting reports aimlessly.
+While you can create reports filtered by various conditions, including daily, weekly, or monthly periods, it is important to decide which reports to use with a clear purpose—such as improving sales efficiency—rather than simply outputting reports aimlessly.

 All the functions introduced in the previous four sections are realized when sales representatives accurately input their daily sales activities as data.

 However, there are many cases where input stalls because sales representatives find it troublesome, meaningless, or feel they are being forced to do it by management.
-One reason for this is that SFA is often perceived as a tool solely for the management side to perform "Sales Management."
+One reason for this is that SFA is often perceived as a tool for the management side, specifically for "Sales Management."

 If the cooperation of field sales staff cannot be obtained, the utilization of SFA will come to a halt.